 2. Local Bike Shops

-The complete list of local bike shops that was the first seed for this main resources page (hence the original URL http://marilynch.com/blog/resources/bicycle-shops-in-monterey-county) has been moved to a section of the Tips for Bicycling Monterey County guide.
-(That includes the list of
+The complete list of local bike shops that was the first seed for this main resources page (hence the original URL http://marilynch.com/blog/resources/bicycle-shops-in-monterey-county) has been moved the following section of the Tips for Bicycling Monterey County guide:

-You’ll find additional info in “Repairs and Maintenance” too.
+You’ll find additional info in “Repairs and Maintenance” as well.

 3. Bike Rentals